tldr-pages/tldr/pages/common/banner.md

 > Print the given argument as a large ASCII art.

-- Print the text message as a large banner.
-Note: quotes are optional:
+- Print the text message as a large banner (quotes are optional):

 `banner {{"Hello World"}}`